Feedback Sports Sprint Review

-Bikes mount in the Sprint by removing either the front or rear wheel and securing the dropouts on a quick release axle attachment that slides along the beam.
-The bike itself rests on its bottom bracket on a rubber coated cradle.
-For fork mounting, a plastic wingnut allows you to loosen the axle mount slider in order to center it beneath the fork.
-The quick release axle is 9mm, which is one of many standards for modern road bikes and mountain bikes.
+Bikes mount in the Sprint by removing either the front or rear wheel and securing the dropouts on a quick-release axle attachment that slides along the beam.
+The bike itself rests on its bottom bracket on a rubber-coated cradle.
+For fork mounting, a plastic wingnut allows you to loosen the axle mount slider to center it beneath the fork.
+The quick-release axle is 9mm, which is one of many standards for modern road bikes and mountain bikes.
 For bikes with 15mm thru-axles, the 9mm axle is removed as well as a red 15mm bushing that sits inside the centermost silver adapter (the internal diameter of the silver portion is now ready to accept the 15mm thru-axle).
 If you've got a bike with a 20mm thru-axle, you'll need to purchase an adapter at an additional cost.
 Included with the stand is a red 12mm tube for mounting frames with the new 142x12 rear axle "standard."
 It is important to consider the sizes of the various front and rear axles on your bikes, as "standards" have been changing quite regularly in recent years on both road and mountain bike frames.

-Mounting via the rear axle is done in a similar manner.
+Mounting via the rear axle is done similarly.
 The front wheel remains attached, and the user positions the bottom bracket on the rubber-coated cradle.
 Depending on why you're mounting from the rear, you can finagle the chain so that it passes over the spacers or thread the quick release through the derailleur.
 Passing the chain over the spacers will allow the pedals to rotate and the drivetrain to run similarly to how it would with the wheel attached.
 However, drivetrain repair is best done with the bike mounted from the front axle so that the chain still passes around the cassette.
 A clutch-style rear derailleur will make rear axle mounting a bit easier as the tension can be taken off the rear derailleur.
 The three 'standard' sizes of 130mm, 135mm, and 142mm for disc-brake equipped bikes are accepted.

 Yes, we know that's a little confusing.
-The rate of change in bike design, especially lately, is staggering which is why we put the word standard in quotations.
+The rate of change in bike design, especially lately, is staggering, which is why we put the word "standard" in quotations.
 As an aspiring home bike mechanic, you're going to find out that bikes are highly specialized machines and that work stands aren't the only bike specific thing you'll need to work on your rig.
-Beyond a screwdriver and metric allen wrenches, virtually no tool you need to work on your bike can be purchased at a hardware store.
+Beyond a screwdriver and metric Allen wrenches, virtually no tool you need to work on your bike can be purchased at a hardware store.
 Every year a new "standard" size of something comes out, leaving you to question whether the bike industry knows the definition of that word.
 Just know that the folks at Feedback are dedicated to keeping pace with all these new standards, making sure your bike stand purchase today won't become obsolete tomorrow — it might just require the purchase of yet another adapter.

 The angle of the beam upon which the bike rests is fixed in a horizontal position.
 When mounted at the rear axle, the bike will always have a slight upward angle, typically causing the handlebars to flop to one side or the other.
 This can be a little troublesome and annoying for some repairs, and a Flopstopper handlebar holder is available for purchase to alleviate this problem.
 A definite advantage of this type of stand is the ability to freely spin the stand a full 360 degrees, providing access to both sides of the bike without having to move; this model uses a free collar to achieve this.
-The free collar is slid on top of the telescoping clamp that is used to adjust the height of the stand and locked in place.
+The free collar slides on top of the telescoping clamp that is used to adjust the height of the stand and locked in place.
 Releasing the telescoping clamp, the stand stays at the desired height by the free collar, but is now allowed to spin.

-Weighing in at only 12.6 lbs with a collapsed size of 30.5 inches, the Sprint isn't the lightest but it collapses down to the smallest of all the stands we tested.
+Weighing in at only 12.6 lbs with a collapsed size of 30.5 inches, the Sprint isn't the lightest, but it collapses down to the smallest of all the stands we tested.
 We've even heard reports of this stand being accepted as carry-on luggage.
 It is extremely portable and great for storage or travel.

 Axle/bottom bracket mounting stands were not our go-to choice for our everyday pre- and post-ride maintenance rituals.
 This model requires that you remove the front or rear tire, while most people tend to store their bikes whole.
-If we just want to click through our gears and lube the chain, taking off a tire is an unnecessary step.
+If we just want to click through our gears and lube the chain, taking off a wheel is an unnecessary step.
 Wheel removal aside, Feedback makes mounting a variety of bikes about as simple as it can get for this style of stand.
 It's light at 12.6 pounds and packs down to the smallest height we tested.
 Depending on the repair, the ability to spin this stand may make up for the time you don't have to spend unclamping and reclamping the bike to work on the other side.
 If your bike has a kickstand or bolt-on wheels, we suggest you look elsewhere.
-From a convenience and versatility standpoint, the Sprint loses ground significantly to the septets/top tube clamping stands and is, therefore, less ideal for everyday maintenance tasks.
+From a convenience and versatility standpoint, the Sprint loses ground significantly to the seat post/top tube clamping stands and is, therefore, less ideal for everyday maintenance tasks.

 Other Versions and Accessories